hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

    started your session).
    In the default Xfce-environment, you can open a terminal by selecting
    \"Terminal Emulator\" in the \"Applications\" menu in the top left.
-   The first time it will let you chose between selected terminal applications.
+   The first time it will let you choose between selected terminal applications.
 #.
 Load the modules that are required to start your application of
    choice.